genshinsim/gcsim/ui/packages/docs/docs/guides/substat_optimizer.md

 :::

 :::caution
-In practice, the optimizer may sometimes return that 0 ER substatsis the "most optimal" if you cannot burst off cooldown.
+In practice, the optimizer may sometimes return that 0 ER substats is the "most optimal" if you cannot burst off cooldown.
 It may also add a bigger amount of ER subs to characters which have very low damage contribution.
 :::